bhargavsai-lingampalli/prime-numbers/README.md

 # prime-numbers
-List of Prime Numbers upto certain Range using c
+Prime Numbers in C GitHub

 #How the code works